Images

 Aliqua id elit sint ullamco cillum consequat.

-To center an image, just add the class
+To center an image, just add the center class.

 { .center }

-Unfortunately, the Markdown syntax doesn't provide native support for image captions, but you can use the Markdown in HTML feature with literal figure and figcaption tags:
+The Markdown syntax doesn't provide native support for image captions, but you can use a ::: figure block:

 To add a link to an image, enclose the Markdown for the image in brackets, and then add the link in parentheses.